 View our Product FAQ for answers to common questions about GenieMat® products.

 GenieMat® FF Modular is available in 2' x 2' squares.
-The top of each panel is OSB while the bottom has pre-attached one inch thick (FF44) or two inch (FF70) rubber isolators with mineral wool insulation between the isolators.
+The top of each panel is OSB while the bottom has pre-attached two inch rubber isolators with mineral wool insulation between the isolators.
 The rubber isolators on the bottom side are made from 92% recycled rubber content.
 GenieMat® FF Modular is used when superior sound control is required in the floors of mechanical rooms, sound studios, home theaters, exercise rooms, gyms, and dance floors.
 This product is also used under direct sound generators such as drum sets, pianos, speakers, sub-woofers, compressors, other heavy machinery, etc.

 A major benefit of GenieMat® FF Modular over popular point isolation methods is the lack of fiberglass which can produce mold.
 The simplicity of a GenieMat® FF Modular assembly requires no additional engineering approval and can easily be installed by inexperienced contractors.
 This product will not break down or move under load and is strong enough for trades to work on before overlaying with concrete or plywood.